Skip to Main Content

 Puesto 38 on Calle Jacinto Benavente is a market stall address, which shapes expectations correctly.
 This is not a restaurant with a reservation system, a formal dining room, or a tasting menu structure.
 The bar format means seating is limited, turnover is quick, and the experience is shaped by what is available that day.
 Spain's market-bar tradition functions as a kind of edited lunch: the cook knows what arrived that morning and works backward to the menu, rather than designing dishes months ahead.

 Arriving close to opening (8am) catches the freshest product.
 Arriving close to the close risks a shortened selection.
-The Tuesday-to-Saturday window means planning around the closure on Mondays and Sundays , an important logistical note for visitors whose Marbella itinerary is structured around a weekend arrival.
+The Tuesday-to-Saturday window means planning around the closure on Mondays and Sundays, an important logistical note for visitors whose Marbella itinerary is structured around a weekend arrival.
 If a daytime market tapas experience is the objective, Thursday and Friday mornings tend to align with peak market supply in most Andalusian towns.

 Planning Your Visit

 Bar Fiesta operates Tuesday through Saturday, 8am to 4pm, at C/ Jacinto Benavente, 1, puesto 38, in Marbella's old town.
-No phone number or website is listed in available records, which is consistent with the market-stall format , walk-in is the standard approach.
-Given the stall format and limited seating typical of this category, arriving early on a weekday gives the leading chance of a full selection.
-Price range is not documented; market tapas bars in this tier across Andalusia typically run at cash-friendly levels well below the €€€ threshold of the city's restaurant tier.
+Given the stall format and limited seating typical of this category, arriving early on a weekday gives the best chance of a full selection.
+Price range is €€.